 Find a departure time from Spring Green that works best for you.
-Shuttles to Arena, Mazomanie, and Prairie Du Sac run everyday at 9am, 11am, and 1pm.
-On Saturdays during peak season we run additional shuttles at 10am and 12pm to all landings.
-Groups of 6 or more may want to drop off passengers and gear on the way out for convenience and faster shuttles (see: driver only shuttles) for me details and landing locations.
+Shuttles to Arena, Mazomanie, and Prairie Du Sac typically run everyday at 10am and 12pm.
+On Fridays we run an additional shuttle at 3pm and on Saturdays during peak season we run additional shuttles at 9am and 11am to all landings.
+You’ll be able to see exactly what shuttles are available and how many more people can ride them when you book your trip.
+Groups of 6 or more should drop off passengers and gear at the trip starting point on the way out for convenience (see: driver only shuttles) for more details and landing drop-off locations.